els285/SummerProjects24/README.md

 HEP software skills: [https://hsf-training.github.io/analysis-essentials/#](https://hsf-training.github.io/analysis-essentials/#)

 ### HEP data analysis frameworks:
+These are used to analyse the data structures we store particle collision information in: reading/writing that data, processing it and applying transformations to it, making histograms and plotting results.
+Particle physics data is generally stored in `.root` files

 #### ROOT
 [https://root.cern/](https://root.cern/) - C++ and Python through [PyROOT](https://root.cern/manual/python/).
 ROOT is the main tool people use to do ATLAS analyses.
 ROOT installation guide: [https://root.cern/install/#install-via-a-package-manager](https://root.cern/install/#install-via-a-package-manager).
 ROOT is slightly harder to pick up from a Python background.
+If you want to stay in particle physics, you will probably have to use "proper ROOT" eventually.

 #### Scikit-HEP
-[https://scikit-hep.org/](https://scikit-hep.org/) - Python-based, "modern" alternative to ROOT These are used to analyse the data structures we store particle collision information in: reading/writing that data, processing it and applying transformations to it, making histograms and plotting results.
-Pip-installable.
+[https://scikit-hep.org/](https://scikit-hep.org/) - Python-based, "modern" alternative to ROOT.
+More pythonic syntax.
+More aligned with "data science" software stack, so arguably more applicable for more general data science.
+Machine-learning tools in general have to interface to this method of